juntao/arenztopia/content/news/Issue 6.md

 ## Comet
 by Sam-Louis Alrocaet

 On Monday, the asteroid 1282 Moore will fly past the sun, creating a magnificent tail thousands of miles long.
-It will be live broadcasted starting at 2pm from the Mckenzie Observatory in Arenztopia.
+It will be live broadcasted starting at 2pm from the McKenzie Observatory in Arenztopia.

 ## Breaking News
 by Tony Yuan

-It has been confimed that the black panther at Olb City Zoo has come down with the Coronavirus.
+It has been confimed that the black panther at Olb City Zoo has come down with the coronavirus.
 A team of designers and engineers are hurriedly designing a ventilator to fit the panther.
-The black panther, one of the last of its kind in Arenztopia, started to exhibit a severe cough and then tested positive of Covid-19.
+The black panther, one of the last of its kind in Arenztopia, started to exhibit a severe cough and then tested positive of COVID-19.

 ## Fyreworld 2-Virus!
 By Sam-Louis Alrocaet

-On the mobile app of the bestselling game Fyreworld 2, many users have been reporting a virus that causes pop-up ads to blanket the entire screen, and even if you close your phone then it is still there.
-It has only been reported on Fyreworld 2, however, Fyreworld's developers are trying to kill the virus.
+On the mobile app of the bestselling game Fyreworld 2, many users have been reporting a virus that causes pop-up ads to blanket the entire screen, and it is still there even if you close your phone.
+It has only been reported on Fyreworld 2, however, Fyreworld's developers are trying to debug the virus.

 ## Nutrifarms wastes food "For the good of our employees"
 by Owen Miyazoi